dsccommunity/ActiveDirectoryDsc/README.md

 ### **xADDomainController**

+The xADDomainController DSC resource will install and configure domain controllers in Active Directory.

 * **`[String]` DomainName** _(Key)_: The fully qualified domain name for the domain where the domain controller will be present.
 * **`[PSCredential]` DomainAdministratorCredential** _(Required)_: Specifies the credential for the account used to install the domain controller.
 * **`[PSCredential]` SafemodeAdministratorPassword** _(Required)_: Password for the administrator account when the computer is started in Safe Mode.